-The Associate of Applied Science Physical Therepist Assistant Major requires 66 college level credits.
-This is a careerp regram which was granted an exception to the 60 hour limit. requirement reached through Tennessee Board of Regents consensus.
-The exception was granted due to additional hours needed to adequately cover the necessary learning outcomes and/or to meet national ecoreditation agency requirements.
-Some courses have pre-requisites and co--requisites.
-See JSCC Academic Catalog and Student.
-Handbook for further information.
+The Associate of Applied Science Physical Therapist Assistant requires 66 college level credits.
+This is a career program which was granted an exception to the 60 hour limit requirement reached through Tennessee Board of Regents consensus.
+The exception was granted due to additional hours needed to adequately cover the necessary learning outcomes and/or to meet national accreditation agency requirements.
+Some courses have prerequisites and co-requisites.